Interested in becoming a PHE? Our application will open in Spring 2026. We look forward to reading your application!

 - Strong interest and enthusiasm in promoting healthy behaviors among your fellow students

-- Sensitivity to controversial and personal topics that are sometimes embarrassing, and have a willingness to talk candidly about them
+- Sensitivity to controversial and personal topics that are sometimes embarrassing, and a willingness to talk candidly about them

 - Ability to articulate the facts about health-enhancing behaviors and dispel myths and misperceptions